-Attorney General Gurbir S. Grewal appointed Tracy M. Thompson to serve as New Jersey’s Acting Insurance Fraud Prosecutor in March 2018.
-In this position, Thompson supervises a staff of 100 who investigate and prosecute all types of insurance fraud, including health care, auto, Medicaid, disability, and workers’ compensation.
-This Office also coordinates the anti-fraud activities of the state and local investigating agencies and prosecutors.
+Tracy M. Thompson has proudly served the State of New Jersey for more than 25 years.
+Attorney General Gurbir S. Grewal appointed Thompson to the position of New Jersey Acting Insurance Fraud Prosecutor in March 2018.
+On June 30, 2021, the New Jersey State Senate confirmed Thompson as the New Jersey Insurance Fraud Prosecutor.
+She is only the third person to be confirmed to this position since the inception of the Office in 1998.
+As the Insurance Fraud Prosecutor, Thompson supervises a staff of nearly 100 who investigate and prosecute all types of insurance fraud, including health care, auto, Medicaid, disability, and workers’ compensation.
+This Office also coordinates the anti-insurance fraud activities of the state and local investigating agencies and prosecutors.

 Thompson joined the Attorney General’s Office in 2001, serving as a Deputy Attorney General in the Division of Criminal Justice.
 Prior to that, she was an Assistant Prosecutor in the Mercer County Prosecutor’s Office.